 All the ASICs are designed for worst case temperature, voltage, frequency, and airflow combinations.
 The high level of logic integration in the ASICs reduces component and interconnect count.

 A distributed power system improves power supply performance and reliability.

 Extensive self-test upon power-on reboot after a hardware failure screens all of the key logic blocks in the Sun Fire system:

 All I/O cables have a positive lock mechanism and a strain-relief support to prevent accidental disconnections.

-The Sun Fire system contains a number of subsystems that are capable of recovering from errors without failing.
+The Sun Fire system system contains a number of subsystems that are capable of recovering from errors without failing.
 Subsystems that have a large number of connections have greater odds of failure.
-The subsystems that have the highest probability of errors are protected from transient errors through the use of single-bit error correction that uses an error-correcting code.
+The subsystems that have the highest probability of errors are protected from transient errors through the use of single-bit error correction that uses an error correcting code.

-The entire data path from the local data crossbars and the memory subsystem is protected by error-correcting code.
-Single-bit-data errors detected in these subsystems are corrected by receiving a UltraSPARC® IV/IV+ module, and the system is notified for logging purposes that an error has occurred.
+The entire data path from the local data crossbars and the memory subsystem is error correcting code protected.
+Single-bit-data errors detected in these subsystems are corrected by the receiving UltraSPARC III module, and the system is notified for logging purposes that an error has occurred.

 If a correctable error is detected by the interconnect, the system controller is notified and enough information is saved to isolate the failure to a single net within the interconnect system.
 The data containing the error is sent through the interconnect unchanged, and the error is reported.